HoundMediumFrance

 Temperament & Personality

-This breed tends to suit homes looking for a sociable, driven, enduring companion, with daily rhythms shaped by high energy, high barking, and low drooling.
+This breed tends to suit homes looking for a sociable, enduring, scent-driven companion, with daily rhythms shaped by high energy, high barking, and low drooling.

 Coat type